PGCE with QTS, full time or part time

 You may also be eligible for a loan while you study – note that you’ll have to apply for undergraduate student finance.

 Find out about financial support if you’re from outside the UK.

-A 2:1 degree in computer studies or computing related course and GCSE Grade C/Level 4 (or equivalent) in English and maths
+2:1 degree in physics or engineering or a related subject and GCSEs Grade C/Level 4 (or equivalent) in English and maths

 There is no profile of “the perfect teacher”.
 However, our trainees do share enthusiasm for their subjects, a genuine interest in how children learn and a commitment to doing their best for every child.

 It is a training year and there will be times when things don’t go according to plan.
 We want trainees who are happy to take risks, seek feedback and reflect constantly on their practice and how it could improve.

 All applicants will require an enhanced DBS (Disclosure and Barring Service) certificate before commencing training.

 Time in schools is not a requirement of the programme and should not hold up your application.
 It is, however, useful and we may be able to help organise this.